Scrapers selectively respect robots.txt directives: evidence from a large-scale empirical study: Discussion

 \section{Discussion}

 From this large-scale study, we note several limitations of using \rbts as a deterrent for web scrapers, particularly AI scrapers.
 First, we observe that bots are less likely to comply with more restrictive \rbts directives, such as denying access to certain subpages, but are friendlier about respecting crawl delay.
 This implies that leveraging \rbts alone to prevent unwanted scraping could be ineffective.
 Second, we observed that many bots with known user agents in our data {\bf never checked the \rbts file} or {\bf check it infrequently}.
 This means that any changes made to \rbts to prevent unwanted scraping (e.g.~\cite{longpre2024consent}) would not be noticed by the scraper for significant time (if they are respected at all).
 Finally, we observe numerous instances of potential spoofing of well-known bots, indicating that malicious user-agents may attempt to evade \rbts restrictions by masquerading as bots with higher privileges.
-Together, these suggest that \rbts does not provide fine-grained access control over web content, highlighting the need for more strongly-enforceable methods to prevent unwanted scraping.
+Together, these suggest that \rbts does not provide a universally respected signal for bot behavior, highlighting the need for more strongly-enforceable methods to prevent unwanted scraping.

+\para{Limitations of our study.} This study has several drawbacks that may limit the generalizability of its findings.
+The first study only considered traffic from $36$ websites owned by our institution.
+While these websites saw significant traffic during the course of data collection, they represent a small subset of sites online, and bots may behave differently on different types of sites (e.g. sites not affiliated with a large, well-resourced university).
+The second \rbts study was conducted on a single website, raising the possibility that bots behaved differently on this site than elsewhere.
+Both studies only capture a snapshot of bot behavior during a 45 day time window.
+Bot behavior will likely evolve over time, making it difficult to draw permanent lessons from our findings.
+Finally, in the first study, bot behavior was not static over time, which could impact findings from the second study.

 \para{Future work.} Numerous threads of future work can build on this study.
 First, continued work is needed to find low-cost solutions to unwanted data scraping.
 This could take the form of a legally enforceable standard, a novel technical tool, or another new approach.
 Second, understanding needs of mid-size web hosts who might be exceptionally targeted by AI scraping (such as libraries and archives) through a user study could surface new, more targeted ways to provide more controlled access to this valuable data.
 Finally, additional work could dive into the spoofing analysis of \S\ref{sec:mediating}, determining more robust anti-spoofing methods that catch bots who slip through other enforcement mechanisms.